BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: Abstract

 \section{Abstract}

 Spatial audio enhances immersion in applications such as virtual reality, augmented reality, gaming, and cinema by creating a three-dimensional auditory experience.
 Ensuring the spatial fidelity of binaural audio is crucial, given that processes such as compression, encoding, or transmission can alter localization cues.
-While subjective listening tests like MUSHRA remain the gold standard for evaluating spatial localization quality, they are costly and time-consuming.
-This paper introduces BINAQUAL, a full-reference objective metric designed to assess localization similarity in binaural audio recordings.
-BINAQUAL adapts the AMBIQUAL metric, originally developed for localization quality assessment in ambisonics audio format to the binaural domain.
-We evaluate BINAQUAL across five key research questions, examining its sensitivity to variations in sound source locations, angle interpolations, surround speaker layouts, audio degradations, and content diversity.
-Results demonstrate that BINAQUAL effectively differentiates between subtle spatial variations and correlates strongly with subjective listening tests, making it a reliable metric for binaural localization quality assessment.
+While subjective tests are used for evaluating spatial localization quality, they are costly and time-consuming.
+This paper introduces \mbox{BINAQUAL}, a full-reference objective metric designed to assess localization similarity in binaural audio recordings. \mbox{BINAQUAL} adapts the \mbox{AMBIQUAL} metric, originally developed for localization quality assessment in ambisonics audio format to the binaural domain.
+We evaluate \mbox{BINAQUAL} across five key research questions, examining its sensitivity to variations in sound source locations, angle interpolations, surround loudspeaker layouts, audio degradations, and content diversity.
+Results demonstrate that \mbox{BINAQUAL} effectively differentiates between subtle spatial variations and correlates strongly with subjective listening tests, making it a reliable metric for binaural localization quality assessment.
 The proposed metric provides a robust benchmark for ensuring spatial accuracy in binaural audio processing, paving the way for improved objective evaluations in immersive audio applications.